As divorce attorneys in Raleigh, The Doyle Law Group, PA offers outstanding legal representation from experienced divorce lawyers.

 - You need a divorce lawyer you relate to and whom you trust.

-- Hire a divorce lawyer you cannot truly afford will leave you unrepresented before your case is concluded.
-(They will ask for more money to continue)
+- Choose an attorney you can afford.
+Hiring a divorce lawyer you cannot truly afford will leave you unrepresented before your case is concluded, as they will ask for more money to continue.

-- You need to not only know what the initial “RETAINER FEE” or beginning cost is, you need to discuss the entire case, options and potential total fees.
+- You need to know what the initial “Retainer Fee” or beginning cost is, and you need to discuss the entire case, options and potential total fees.

 - No divorce lawyer can know what representation will cost until they have an understanding of the case and your goals.